munifgebara/codeminimap/README.md

-# Exemplo de uso do LBP com diferentes classificadores
+# Example of using LBP with different classifiers

-Exemplo classificação de imagens de gatos e cachorros utilizando padrões binários locais (LBP) para extração de características e diferentes classificadores, incluindo SVM, Random Forest e KNeighbors, usando o GridSearchCV para encontrar os melhores hiperparâmetros para cada classificador.
+Example image classification using local binary patterns (LBP) for feature extraction and different classifiers, including SVM, Random Forest, and KNeighbors, using GridSearchCV to find the best hyperparameters for each classifier.

-## Requisitos
+## Requirements

-Os seguintes pacotes são necessários
+The following packages are required

 - `numpy`
 - `opencv-python`